Generic Name: Testosterone Topical

 Brand Names: Androderm, AndroGel 2.5 g/packet, AndroGel 5 g/packet, AndroGel Packets, AndroGel Pump 1.25 g/actuation, Axiron, FIRST-Testosterone, FIRST-Testosterone MC, Fortesta, Testim, Vogelxo

-AndroGel’s primary ingredient is testosterone, a male hormone that is produced naturally by the body, and an important component for many bodily functions.
-AndroGel assists the body in supplementing the testosterone level that a male body cannot produce any more.
+AndroGel's primary ingredient is testosterone, a male hormone produced naturally by the body and essential for many bodily functions.
+AndroGel assists the body in supplementing the testosterone level that a male body cannot have anymore.

-AndroGel may also be used for other purposes that may not be included in this medication guide.
+AndroGel may also be used for other purposes not included in this medication guide.

 Men with male breast cancer (prostate cancer) should not use AndroGel.

-A pregnant female that injects testosterone can cause severe birth defects in an unborn baby.
-At all cost, a pregnant woman should not come into contact with AndroGel, or with a man's skin where the gel has been applied.
-If the contact has been made, wash thoroughly and immediately with soap and water.
+A pregnant female that injects testosterone can cause severe congenital disabilities in an unborn baby.
+A pregnant woman should not come into contact with AndroGel or a man's skin where the gel has been applied.
+If the reference has been made, wash thoroughly and immediately with soap and water.